Hongten/screen-shot/README.txt

 New futures
 ============================
-	1.Tear Effect    -- If you select the "Tear Effect" to screenshot, s                   and you will get the image with tear effect 2.Circle Effect  -- If you select the "Circle Effect" to screenshot, and you will get the image with circle effect
+	1.Tear Effect    -- If you select the "Tear Effect" to screenshot, and you will get the image with tear effect 2.Circle Effect  -- If you select the "Circle Effect" to screenshot, and you will get the image with circle effect